mahouboy23/IB-notes/Individual Oral.md

 ## Global issue: **The consequences of war**

 ### Introduction
-What is the global issue and how have you narrowed it down
+What is the global issue and how have you narrowed it down?

-what global issue is linked to holocaust